K-Schubert/TdF-Winners/README.md

 A dashboard (see Figure 1 for a preliminary mockup) is being developed for visualizations and data analysis.
 A first step will be to represent a rider's seasonal and career results through plots which add value:

 - seasonal results
-- seasonal wins, podiums top 5, top 10, top 20 results
+- seasonal wins, top 5, top 10, top 20 results
-- top X result conversion rate (e.g. #wins / #top 10)
 - number of race days
 - progression of results over N seasons
 - etc.